 Our fee is completely fixed.
 If you meet our criteria, you get the headline price of £995+VAT.
 If you don’t meet our criteria, we can’t assist you (only exception being some limited director loan situations).

 The two direct disbursements are:

-Bond – this is effectively an insurance policy, protecting your funds against malpractice by us whilst under our control.
-Prices for this vary with the net asset value, but will typically be from £70-300, unless the net asset value is particularly high.
-There is no VAT on the bond.
+Bond – this is effectively an insurance policy, protecting your company’s assets against malpractice by us whilst under our control.
+Prices for this vary with the net asset value, but will typically be from £55-275+VAT.

 Please note these costs are payable to third parties independent of ourselves.
 Their prices do fluctuate and are beyond our control.
 We keep our eye on these markets to ensure we’re getting you competitive rates to help you retain as much of your cash as possible.